I Have No Friends: 31 Of The Best Ways To Attract New People

 4. Compliment people.

-If you want to be a great friend, remind people of all of the wonderful qualities you see in them.
+When you have no friends, remind people of all of the wonderful qualities you see in them.
 Offering an unexpected compliment can make your friend's day.

 You can never express too often how much your friends mean to you, so don't be reticent to tell them.